-Discover Ormonde Castle: Tipperary’s Rare Elizabethan Manor House Gem
+Discover Ormond Castle: Tipperary’s Rare Elizabethan Manor House Gem

-Standing proudly on the banks of the River Suir in Carrick-on-Suir, Ormonde Castle is one of the finest examples of an Elizabethan manor house in Ireland.
-Built in the 1560s by Thomas Butler, 10th Earl of Ormonde and cousin to Queen Elizabeth I, the castle reflects both his close ties to the English court and his ambition to bring Renaissance elegance to Ireland.
+Standing proudly on the banks of the River Suir in Carrick-on-Suir, Ormond Castle is one of the finest examples of an Elizabethan manor house in Ireland.
+Built in the 1560s by Thomas Butler, 10th Earl of Ormond and cousin to Queen Elizabeth I, the castle reflects both his close ties to the English court and his ambition to bring Renaissance elegance to Ireland.

 The castle combines medieval fortification with Tudor grandeur.
 At its heart are the remains of two fifteenth-century tower houses, later transformed with the addition of a splendid Elizabethan range.
 This newer wing, with its mullioned windows, decorative plasterwork, and long gallery, introduced an architectural style rarely seen in Ireland at the time.
 The long gallery itself, designed for entertaining and display, remains one of the highlights of any visit.